phillipwongg/best-practices/data-management.md

 Data Interchange: Where everything can be broken.

 ### CSVs
 CSVs are the lowest common denominator of data files.
+They are plain text files that contain a list of data.
 Best for getting raw data from SQL and storing large blobs on cloud services.
-For interchange, it is better to use paraquet or even excel as they preserve datatypes.
+For interchange, it is better to use Parquet or even Excel as they preserve datatypes.

+Benefits to CSVs include their readability and ease of use for users.
+Part of the reason they are so common is their ability to be easily viewed and understood by users.
+Unlike Parquet files, they are not compressed and condensed and are therefore a cleaner read.

+The downsides to CSVs are their inability to compress down.
+File sizes can easily get out of hand with CSVs, making Parquet files a preferable alternative in that regard.
+CSVs also don't store data types for columns.
+If there are different data types within a single column, this can lead to numerous isses.
+For example, if there are  strings and integers mixed within a single column, the process of analyzing that CSV becomes extremely difficult and even impossible at times.
+Finally, another key issue with CSVs is the ability to only store a single sheet in a file without any formatting or formulas.
+Excel files do a better job of allowing for formulas and different formats.

 ### Excel / XLSX

-Best for sharing with other teams, except for geographic info (use shapefiles or geojson instead).
+Excel/XLSX is a binary file format that holds information about all the worksheets in a file, including both content and formatting.
+This means Excel files are capable of holding formatting, images, charts, forumlas, etc. CSVs are more limited in this respect.
+A downside to Excel files are that they aren't commonly readable by data upload interfaces.
+Every data upload interface is capable of processing CSVs, but Excel files often require extensions in order to be processed.
+The ease of processing CSVs makes it easier to move data between different platforms than with Excel files.
+Excel files are best for sharing with other teams, except for geographic info (use Shapefiles or GeoJSON instead).

 You often might want to write multiple dataframes to a single excel files as sheets.
 Here's a guide: